funkybob/ugu/docs/stability.rst

 -----------------------

 So far, things are looking good.
-But remember the old saying about putting all our eggs in one basket?
+But remember the old saying about putting all your eggs in one basket?

 If we want our site to be more reliable, we want to split up our jobs to avoid a `single point of failure`.